CS3398-Kelpians-Kelps/CS3398-Kelpians-F2019/README.md

 # sendIt
-Alex Key, Asa Murphy, Chassidy Foreman, Patrick Parker, Zachary Goldberg We want to create a desktop application that will allow users to send files in between devices.<br>
+Alex Key, Asa Murphy, Chassidy Foreman, Patrick Parker, Zachary Goldberg<br>
+We want to create a desktop application that will allow users to send files in between devices.<br>
 The target group could be for students and the general working class who may need to transfer data between work stations.<br>
 We are doing this because we feel like transferring data via email is a hinderence to an individuals productivity and effieicency at getting work done.<br>